elproffesore/website/content.md

 <b>Can we find common ground?</b>

-To this date the project was exhibited at the Manifest:IO Symposium for Electronic Art and New Media, the first event of the Symbiotism collective at Disko Babel.

-It was also exhibited at the Ars Electronica Festical 2023.
+To this date the project was exhibited at the Manifest:IO Symposium for Electronic Art and New Media, the first event of the Symbiotism collective at Disko Babel and the Ars Electronica Festical 2023.
 ---
 [2023, University Project]
 ---